Nylilsa/nylilsa.github.io/guides/th17-maingame-score.md

 [video=https://www.blogger.com/video.g?token=AD6v5dy8QJO0ULJSAAHWufAE1IC5HMPhvYvbJqGkiUai9n4mXTSzuvwr9mow3KmABMRKUgGGhWyC4edja7AYf-aFmtGIKVNqr_YaPYC2LVQXLS2-hX77ni1_GLzx2CnJtHsZYNjpdno, hratio=2, other=width:720px; aspect-ratio:16/9]

 [hl2]Notes for lower level[/hl2]: as said in the stage 4 part, I highly recommend entering with 2 tokens and not 3.
 Doing this you have to skip the second hyper, this is because you WON'T have enough tokens to activate the second hyper in the first place.
 Why would you do this?
 Simply because the setup to do a 5 otter After mid-boss is waaaaaay harder to do if you go for the second hyper before it, second hyper gains 100M at best, I only suggest doing this for CS/11B + paces.
-Forgot to mention this: The RNG spam section drops 2 eagles, by the time Mayumi mid-boss dies these 2 eagles will be either otters or wolves so it's veeeery consistent with the basic strat, example here:
+Forgot to mention this: The RNG spam section drops 2 [style=eagle, icon=false, highlightedText=eagles], by the time Mayumi mid-boss dies these 2 [style=eagle, icon=false, highlightedText=eagles] will be either otters or wolves so it's veeeery consistent with the basic strat, example here:
 [video=https://www.youtube.com/embed/fG75_mNE5Nk?start=1255, hratio=2, other=width:720px; aspect-ratio:16/9]
 + During green kunai, focus on the haniwa as much as you can, consuming too many tokens is not ideal but it's only a minor score loss, consuming the haniwa can be catastrophic.
 + All Mayumi nons can be extremely scary, pay really close attention, and make sure you are confident on getting good cancels on them.